 This is different.

-I want to do things.
+I want to holler so loud.

 How many times do I have to tell people we are DYING.
 Literally dying.